-This ultimately means the real estate investor gets to keep more of their money and pay less to the government each year.
+This ultimately means the real estate investor gets to keep more money and pay less to the government each year.

 How Much Can Be Depreciated Each Year?

-Likewise, certain types of buildings and equipment will wear out faster than others, so in order to calculate this number correctly, it’s important to understand a few key things:
+Likewise, certain types of buildings and equipment will wear out faster than others, so to calculate this number correctly, it's important to understand a few key things:

 - Property Value: What is the appropriate number to use for the property's beginning value?

 - Land Value: What portion of the property's value is attributable to land rather than the building?

 - Depreciation Timeline: How quickly can the value of the building, land improvements and equipment be depreciated and written off?